 The Salamanca district in the northeast of the city is where leading Spanish and international designers display their wares, while Chueca is a popular part of town for boutique stores and high-end bargains.
-For high-street fashions and regional foods try El Corte Ingles, while the Rastro market is good for antiques and jewellery.
+For high-street fashions and regional foods, try El Corte Ingles, while the Rastro market is good for antiques and jewellery.

 Many of the restaurants in Madrid cater for this, staying open while everybody else is on siesta and closing when everybody returns to work.
 Restaurants that do close for an evening break generally open after 8pm, with the busiest time for the city's favourite spots being about 10pm.

-One of the ironies of life in Madrid is that expats will be able to order some of the best seafood dishes in Spain, despite the city's landlocked location.
+One of the ironies of life in Madrid is that expats can order some of the best seafood dishes in Spain, despite the city's landlocked location.

 In addition to typical local delicacies, expats will find that dishes popular in other regions of Spain are easily available.
-Although cheap street vendors abound, the best food in Madrid is generally found at sit-down restaurants.
+Although cheap street vendors abound, the best food in Madrid is typically found at sit-down restaurants.

-Outdoor activities in Madrid
+Sports and outdoor activities in Madrid

-The best known among these is arguably Buen Retiro Park at the edge of the city centre.
-It used to be a royal garden in the 17th century and first opened to the public in 1800.
+The best known among these green spaces is arguably Buen Retiro Park at the edge of the city centre.
+It used to be a royal garden in the 17th century and was first opened to the public in 1800.
 Now, residents can be seen jogging and having picnics around the large artificial lake.

 Active expats will be able to join one of the local sports clubs in Madrid, go running in one of its many parks or conquer the hiking trails just outside the city.
 Cycling is one of the great activities, as the city has many cycling trails expats can enjoy alone or with family.
-The new park alongside the Rio Manzanares is also a popular outdoor place.
+The park alongside the Rio Manzanares is also a popular outdoor place.